-The Oregon State Plan applies to all public and private sector places of employment in the state, with the exception of federal government employees.
-Federal government employees, including those employed by the United States Postal Service, maritime employers such as: shipyards, marine construction, marine terminals, long shoring, and diving, private contractors on military reservations and at Crater Lake National Park, and Indian Reservations are covered by OSHA.
+The Oregon State Plan applies to all state and local government and private sector workplaces in the state, with the exception of federal government workers.
+Federal government workers, including those employed by the United States Postal Service, maritime employers such as: shipyards, marine construction, marine terminals, longshoring; and diving, private contractors on military reservations and at Crater Lake National Park; and Indian Reservations, are covered by OSHA.

-OR-OSHA has adopted all OSHA standards that would relate to public and private sector employer operations.
-OR-OSHA incorporates federal standards by reference.
-Therefore, the state and federal standards are identical.
-OR-OSHA has adopted the following unique standards:
+OR-OSHA has adopted all OSHA standards that would relate to state and local government and private sector workplace operations.
+OR-OSHA has adopted most OSHA standards by reference.
+There are three state-specific standards in effect at this time:

 OR-OSHA offers voluntary and cooperative programs focused on reducing injuries, illnesses, and fatalities.
-OR-OSHA also offers on-site consultation services which help employers — both public and private — comply with OR-OSHA or OSHA standards and identify and correct potential safety and health hazards.
+OR-OSHA also offers on-site consultation services which help employers — both state and local government and private sector — comply with OR-OSHA or OSHA standards and identify and correct potential safety and health hazards.
 For more information on these programs, please visit the Oregon State Plan website.

 OR-OSHA management personnel conduct informal conferences in an effort to resolve contested cases.
 The Oregon Administrative Law Judges hears and rules on appeals from citations, notifications, and penalties issued by OR-OSHA's enforcement unit.